eldipa/xoz/docs/xoz-format.md

  - any `size`/`length`-like fields may trigger the parser to reserve huge amount of memory for "very large" objects.
- - objects have references to other objects, the parser should protect itself against recursive cycles.
+ - objects have references to other objects (like a *background tile* pointing to a *font object*), the parser should protect itself against recursive cycles.

-# Integration Roadmap

-The author proposes the following milestones

- 1) Implement a working `.xoz` library (but perhaps not fully optimized)
- 2) Refactor `LoadHandler` and `SaveHandler` to delegate everything to a `.xopp` library. `LoadHandler` and `SaveHandler` will still load/save an entire `.xopp` file but most of the code will be behind the library
- 3) Integrate `.xoz` library and make it accessible from `LoadHandler` and `SaveHandler`.

-With milestone 3, Xournal++ will be able to read and write both `.xopp` and `.xoz` files.
-Being still `.xopp` the default but the user will allowed to change it.

-We can configure the save-on-crash and backup systems to write both `.xopp` and `.xoz` just in case.

-When we have confidence, we can change the default to `.xoz`.

-This is the most sensible phase as it requires the user to upgrade their Xournal++ versions and start migrating the files.

-People may have different devices with different versions and they may not be able to upgrade all of them.
-If an user has a single pre `.xoz` version, the user will probably not want to switch to `.xoz`.

-Adoption of `.xoz` will take time so releasing a Xournal++ version with support fo `.xoz` as soon as possible is important.

-In the meantime, we can work on a better integration.
-After milestone 3 Xournal++ still loads and saves the entire `.xoz` file, not taking advantage of the random access and in-place writing.

-The next milestones would be:

- 4) Design a *page management (PM)* layer on top of `.xoz`: Xournal++ will assume that all the pages are loaded in memory (as today) but it will not.
- On request, the PM will load the page from `.xoz`; on memory pressure or timeout the PM will offload the page saving it on disk.
- 5) Implement and integrate the page management.

-The last milestones are the ones that will enable Xournal++ to take full advantage of `.xoz` and they can be developed in the meantime the users slowly upgrade and migrate to `.xoz`.

 # How to Teach This

 Once `.xoz` gets integrated and a `.xoz`-aware Xournal++ version gets released, we should document in the webpage about the new format.

-Users having at least one pre `.xoz` version should stick to `.xopp` format until they can upgrade.
+Users having at least one pre `.xoz` version of Xournal++ should stick to `.xopp` format until they can upgrade.

 `.xoz`-aware Xournal++ versions will be able to convert `.xopp` files into `.xoz`.

-Xournal++ developers and contributors that wants to know more about the library are encouraged to read this RFC.
+Xournal++ developers and contributors that wants to know more about the file format and the library are encouraged to read this RFC.

 # Reference Implementation